 Joshua R. Barron, M.B.A.

-Joshua R. Barron, M.B.A., is the Director for Student Success & Retention in Undergraduate Education & Student Affairs under the Office of the Provost at Texas Tech University.
-He serves the campus community as the Retention, Effectiveness, and Advising Liaison focusing on catalyzing and maximizing the university's success-oriented initiatives.
+Joshua R. Barron, M.B.A., is the Senior Director for Student Success & Retention under the Office of the Provost at Texas Tech University.
+As a member of the University Programs & Student Success team, He serves the campus community as the Retention, Effectiveness, and Advising Liaison focusing on catalyzing and maximizing the university's success-oriented initiatives.

 Joshua believes that, with deliberate effort, people and organizations can positively impact every person and situation they encounter.
 Therefore, Joshua focuses his professional efforts on equipping, organizing, empowering, and supporting efforts to serve students, particularly through advisor professional development, training, retention intelligence, and technological innovation.